gladimdim/gladimdimorg/ck5s4no08076wqks12ko0dp1r.md

 Now let's implement layout of the LinkedPageViews widget.

-The root widget of it will be Column, as the navigation bar and main content are located one under the other:
+The root widget of it will be  [Column](https://api.flutter.dev/flutter/widgets/Column-class.html) , as the navigation bar and main content are located one under the other:

 ```dart
 Column(